MarineBauerle/fashion_website_reviews/README.md

-# Amazon Fashion Reviews - Sentiment Analysis
+# Fashion Reviews - Sentiment Analysis

 ## Project Description

-This project undertakes a comprehensive sentiment analysis of Amazon fashion product reviews, aiming to extract and understand the underlying emotions and opinions of customers.
+This project undertakes a comprehensive sentiment analysis of fashion product reviews, aiming to extract and understand the underlying emotions and opinions of customers.
 The goal is to generate actionable insights that businesses can use to enhance their products, customer service, and overall customer experience.

 ## Methodology

 ### 1. Data Collection

-**Source**: Amazon's fashion product reviews.

-The raw dataset containing Amazon fashion reviews is located in the `data/raw/` directory as `Original_sample.csv`.
+The raw dataset containing fashion reviews is located in the `data/raw/` directory as `Original_sample.csv`.

 ### 2. Data Preprocessing